Taiyuan Wusu International Airport: International operations

+Since March 2020, after the easing of the COVID‑19 outbreak in China, some international flights bound for Beijing and Shanghai were diverted to airports such as Taiyuan and Tianjin in order to reduce the pressure of preventing imported cases.
 The airport is a focus city for both China Eastern Airlines and Hainan Airlines.
 As of 2020, Taiyuan Wusu International Airport was the 30th busiest airport in the People's Republic of China, with 9,013,205 passengers.